 Secretory and glandular trichomes (SGTs) are found on the surfaces of above ground plant tissues of approximately one third of all vascular plant species.
 Humans are familiar with these structures because they contain the essential oils that give cooking herbs their distinctive smell and taste.
 In addition to making foods taste better, these uni- and multi-cellular appendages are proposed to play a critical role in plant protection against various environmental stresses including herbivore attack, pathogen infection, extreme temperature, and excessive light.

 For past news click here.

-The ninth annual Plant Genomics @ Michigan State University Summer Undergraduate Research Program will run summer 2014.
+The tenth annual Plant Genomics @ Michigan State University Summer Undergraduate Research Program runs summer 2015.
 For information click here.

 Recent publications from the project:

 - NEWEST: Brasher MI , Surmacz L , Leong B , Pitcher J, Swiezewskab E, Pichersky E, Akhtar, TA.
 A two-component enzyme complex is required for dolichol biosynthesis in tomato.
 (2015) Plant J. Accepted Article, DOI: 10.1111/tpj.12859

 - Schilmiller, A.L., G.D.
 Moghe, P. Fan, B. Ghosh, J. Ning, A.D.
 Jones, R.L.
 Last.
 2015.
 Functionally divergent alleles and duplicated loci encoding an acyltransferase contribute to acylsugar metabolite diversity in Solanum Trichomes.
 The Plant Cell. http://dx.doi.org/10.1105/tpc.15.00087

 - Ekanayaka, EAP, Celiz, MD and Jones, (2015).
 Relative mass defect filering of mass spectra: a path to discovery of plant specialized metabolites.
 Plant Physiol.
 167: 1221-1232. doi: http://dx.doi.org/10.1104/pp.114